 Alzheimer’s disease is the most common form of dementia.
-The Department of Neurology at National Neuroscience Institute shares some signs and symptoms to look out for.
+The Department of Neurology at National Neuroscience Institute (NNI) shares some of the signs and symptoms to look out for.

 Alzheimer’s disease is the most common form of dementia and accounts for about 70 per cent of all cases.
 In an Alzheimer’s patient, the brain cells degenerate gradually and eventually die, causing memory loss and a decline in other mental functions which affect day-to-day functioning.

-“There is no cure for Alzheimer’s disease though there are drugs which can slow the progression of symptoms,” says Dr Shahul Hameed, Consultant,
+“There is no cure for Alzheimer’s disease though there are drugs which can slow the progression of symptoms,” shares

 There are three general stages of the disease – mild, moderate and severe – and it may take years for the patient to progress from one stage to the next.
 Research suggests that the changes in the brain related to Alzheimer’s can begin as much as a decade or more before symptoms first appear.

 “The course of Alzheimer’s differs from patient to patient but the disease is usually diagnosed at the mild stage.
 Alzheimer’s causes brain cells to die and the affected brain regions to shrink in size.
-The damage is irreversible,” says Dr Hameed.
+The damage is irreversible,” says Adj Assoc Prof Hameed.